MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/rounded-corner.md

 ## Default control designs

-There are 3 areas of the controls where the rounded corner styles are used: rectangular elements, flyout elements, and bar elements.
+There are three areas of the controls where the rounded corner styles are used: rectangular elements, flyout elements, and bar elements.

 ### Corners of rectangle UI elements